 So, if you are a true science lover and want to grow yourself apart from the stock of society, then don’t ask yourself the question of ‘Engineering or Medical’; instead, ask yourself these 6 life-changing questions that you should really answer honestly.

 Better Then Engineering Or Medical Here Are 6 Questions

 Q.1.
 The first question you should ask yourself is whether you have a quantitive or mathematical aptitude?

 If you love to work with numbers or are great with calculation and probabilities, and that is why you and your family think you should be an Engineer, then it is plain absurd.
 Choosing a career needs a deeper analysis than just probability and statistics.

 There are many fields and jobs where you can use your expertise in maths like Big Data Analytics, Actuarial Science, Mathematical Research, Operations Research Analyst, Biostatistics, and many more.
 Departments like the Defense, Public and Aeronautical sectors also provide jobs for enthusiastic math students.

 Q.2.
 Ask yourself whether you are attracted by technology or innovations?

-If inventing new technologies and innovations fascinates you and your passion are for creating something new, be it new models or products, then instead of just engineering or medical, go for fields like Agricultural Engineering, Waste Management, Genetics, Alternative Energy Consulting, Automobile engineering, fashion technology, environmental science and technology, power engineering and more.
+If inventing new technologies and innovations fascinates you and your passion are for creating something new, be it new models or products, then instead of just engineering or medicine, go for fields like Agricultural Engineering, Waste Management, Genetics, Alternative Energy Consulting, Automobile engineering, fashion technology, environmental science and technology, power engineering and more.

 Q.3.
 Are you interested in applied science?